Sherman's Fiscal Failure

 "And furthermore, I feel threatened by your presence here.
 You threatened people, you harassed people, you did harm.
 I feel threatened by your presence right now and I want you to leave or I will call the police."

-Let’s pause and examine that specific accusation: threats, harassment, harm.
+Let’s examine that accusation: threats, harassment, harm.
 At no point did any such actions take place.
 We were two residents standing calmly in a public building asking a standard zoning question.
 But "harm" is a highly calculated metric for a politician to invoke.
-When a municipal executive cannot defend their actions, they manufacture victimhood.
-By baselessly accusing a journalist of "harm," Lowe attempted to flip the script, desperately trying to reframe a demand for accountability as a personal attack.
+Unable to defend his actions, Lowe manufactured victimhood.
+By baselessly accusing a journalist of "harm," he attempted to flip the script, desperately reframing a demand for accountability as a personal attack.

 The Executive Reward

-Perhaps the most revealing piece of data in the audit is how the chief executive was compensated while the town's infrastructure collapsed.
+The audit also reveals how the chief executive was compensated while the town's infrastructure collapsed.

 The Sherman Salary Surge: Executive Compensation vs. Standard Inflation

-The public record, however, tells a different story.
+The public record tells a different story.
 As illustrated in the chart above, the First Selectman’s compensation violently detached from the standard rate of inflation starting in 2018.

 • 2015/2016: $49,988